 Pioneer is one of the first brands you’ll come across when searching for the best DJ controller.
 With an extensive and ever-evolving range, it can be hard to choose the one that is right for you.
 In this guide, we check out the best Pioneer controllers currently available.

-A fantastic Rekordbox controller with full-size jogwheels.
-It also offers 4-channel mixing and pro-grade FX options.
+A fantastic DJ controller with full-size jogwheels.
+It also offers 4-channel mixing, stem controls, and pro-grade FX.